 The Corporation is reimbursed for certain reimbursable items at a tentative rate with final settlement determined after submission of annual cost reports by the Corporation and audits thereof by the Medicare Administrative Contractor (MAC).
 The Corporation's classification of patients under the Medicare program and the appropriateness of their admission are subject to an independent review by a peer review organization under contract with the Corporation.
-PPMH and PSMC's Medicare cost reports have been audited by the MAC through July 31, 2018.
+The Corporation's Medicare cost reports have been audited by the MAC through July 31, 2018 for PPMH, and through July 31, 2020 for PSMC.

 PWMC is designated as a Critical Access Hospital (CAH) by the Medicare program.
 The CAH designation places certain restrictions on daily acute care inpatient census and an annual, average length of stay of acute care inpatients.
 Inpatient acute care and outpatient services rendered to Medicare program beneficiaries are paid based on a cost reimbursement methodology.
-PWMC's Medicare cost reports have been audited by the MAC through July 31, 2016.
+PWMC's Medicare cost reports have been audited by the MAC through July 31, 2018, with the exception of the July 31, 2017 cost report.